Skip to main content

 PATHOLOGY PUT INTO PERSPECTIVE

-Rob Maynard, Esquire and Arthur McTighe, MD
+Presented by Rob Maynard, Esquire and Arthur McTighe, MD

 This online course will review common risk management issues surrounding the practice of Pathology.
 Dr. Arthur McTighe and the attorneys at Armstrong, Donohue, Ceppos, Vaughan and Rhodes present this course from the perspective of a Pathologist.
 The course will include a hypothetical case study, along with a demonstration of expert witness and fact witness testimonies.
 At the conclusion of the program, the speakers will discuss common risk management guidance which can be incorporated into the practice of Pathology.